forta-network/docs/docs/index.md

 ### run

 Easily verify the behaviour of your agent during development using the `forta-agent run` command.
 The default behaviour (i.e. without any options) is to subscribe to a JSON-RPC endpoint and listen for the latest blocks and transactions.
 A stream of the latest data will be passed to your agent with output printed to the console.
 The endpoint is specified by the `jsonRpcUrl` property in the forta.config.json file.
 A websocket endpoint is required (i.e. begins with ws:// or wss://) **only** for the default run command.
-All other run options can use a http:// or https:// endpoint
+All other run options can use a http:// or https:// endpoint.

 Options: